badcannon/flutterShopApp/README.md

-# section8_app
+# Shop App

-A new Flutter project.
+A Flutter app to highlight State Management of flutter apps !

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: